rrra/www/content/post/2025/ratpac-amateur-radio-challenges-checklist-for-2025.md

 tags = [ "RATPAC" ]
 moreText = "View the Check List"
 +++
-Sometimes it takes a little inspration to try different facets of our hobby...
+Sometimes it takes a little inspiration to try different facets of our hobby...
 Here's an Amateur Radio Challenges Checklist from [RATPAC](https://www.ratpac.us/home) to expand your horizons.